tedserbinski/www-jekyll/_posts/2008-08-21-creating-an-alpha-pager-with-views-2-and-drupal-6.md

 created: 1219360097
 category: drupal
 ---
-<strong>UPDATE: <a href="http://tedserbinski.com/tags/drupal/creating-alpha-pager-with-views-2-and-drupal-6#comment-3478">Earl comments below</a> how this is already built in.
-Two different ways to achieve a similar result, each with their own pros/cons.</strong>
+<div class="alert alert-error">UPDATE: <a href="http://tedserbinski.com/tags/drupal/creating-alpha-pager-with-views-2-and-drupal-6#comment-3478">Earl comments below</a> how this is already built in.
+Two different ways to achieve a similar result, each with their own pros/cons.</div>

 Hats off to <a href="http://www.angrydonuts.com/">Earl Miles</a> and the rest the <a href="http://groups.drupal.org/views-developers">views developers</a> they have done a tremendous job with Views 2.
 While the interface is entirely different from that of Views 1, it is so much more intuitive that within a few minutes I had quickly forgotten my bewildered "oh no, I know nothing" look :)